 The College seeks to provide a high quality workplace and learning environment.
 It is the policy of the College that children not be present in classrooms or work spaces in lieu of other childcare arrangements.
 Even for short periodic visits, children should not be left unattended or allowed areas where dangerous equipment is operated and/or chemicals are stored or used.
 This does not prevent children from attending classes or participating in activities specifically scheduled for their benefit.

-The Evergreen Child Development Center provides a high quality, comprehensive early childhood learning environment for children.
-The Center serves as a learning site for adult students in the early childhood development technology program and related programs.
+The Evergreen Child Development Center, operated by Memorial Health System, provides a high quality, comprehensive early childhood learning environment for children.
 Students, employees and community members may make application for childcare on a space available basis.

 Civil Rights Compliance